the-route-collectors/bgp-rfc/Communities_overview.md

 The structure of the value depends on the type.
 The RFC defines several,
 including:

-  * the 'Two-Octet AS Specific' type, where the six first two octets of the value represent an AS, and the last four octets can represent anything;
+  * the 'Two-Octet AS Specific' type, where the first two octets of the value represent an AS, and the last four octets can represent anything;
   * the 'IPv4 Address Specific' type, where the first four octets represent an IPv4 address, and the last two octets represent any value.